 If you were made to sit in silence and do your work by yourself then it wouldn't be very fun because you wouldn't share your ideas.
-(S1 girl, School one, 15 February 2019, FG Interview)

 Moreover, one pupil from Luke's class commented on the significance of relationships with others for motivation.